Elwha, Washington, US

 Once you leave the Grand Canyon you're in the Geyser Valley.
 It's a beautiful camping and fishing spot and groups would split up the run by spending the night here, although the two canyons are now more commonly run in a single day.
 If you're interested in a day trip, you can hike in to Geyser Valley and take the trail down to Rica Canyon.
 It's short but still a lot of fun.

 After the next short sequence through a narrow constriction in the canyon you'll want to pull out on the right.
-This drop has the Secret Chute which you can run up against the right side or you can run the meat down the center (photo, video).
+This drop has the Secret Chute which you can run up against the right side or you can run the meat down the center.
 From this point downstream there is some great class IV read and run.

 All too soon you'll be at the final drop in the canyon.
-This is the longest rapid in this section and involves a complex boulder garden that ends with a quick flume ride up against a bedrock wall on the right (photo, video).You can scout most of it from the left.
-There are a couple more fun rapids but the gradient starts to taper off as you emerge from the canyon and enter the valley that was one buried under the slackwater of Mills Reservoir.
+This is the longest rapid in this section and involves a complex boulder garden that ends with a quick flume ride up against a bedrock wall on the right.You can scout most of it from the left.
+There are a couple more fun rapids but the gradient starts to taper off as you emerge from the canyon and enter the valley that was once buried under the slackwater of Mills Reservoir.
 Below this valley, the river enters it's final major gorge section at Glines Canyon.
+This class V gorge can be scouted from high above on the Glines Canyon Dam overlooks (both sides of the river).
+While blasting to facilitate fish passage has removed some of the hazards, things can still get rowdy in the gorge so scout carefully before committing.
+A take-out with parking is available at the exit from the gorge on river left at the old powerhouse site.

 With contributions from Erik Schertzl.